Jalope/AudioAssist/README.md

 # AudioAssist
-AI communication aid for people with dysarthria.
-Model trained on audio, using ML to generate text output for effective communication.
-No additional hardware needed.
-Developed with Python and Tensorflow.
+This project focuses on developing an AI-powered communication aid for people with speech difficulties like dysarthria.
+The model will solely use audio data captured through a microphone, analyze speech patterns with machine learning algorithms, and generate a text output.
+The goal is to enable effective communication without additional hardware.
+The project will utilize Python and Tensorflow.